 - Start dates: Flexible

-Volunteering as a Teacher in Thailand
+Volunteering as an English Teacher in Thailand

 Thai students are generally dedicated and hard-working and respond well to the arrival of a new face.
-Thai culture ensures that they are especially respectful to teachers in general.
+Local culture ensures that they are especially respectful to teachers in general.
 The younger children enjoy the fun elements that our volunteer teachers often inject into lessons, especially activities like songs and games.

 You can read more detailed information about the aims of the project in our Thailand Teaching Management Plan.